Call Now

 In many cases, spinal stenosis might be present for years without causing noticeable symptoms.
 During this phase, the body compensates for the narrowing, and you might not feel any discomfort.
 However, as the condition progresses, symptoms can slowly emerge.

-The symptoms of spinal stenosis can be location-specific:
+The symptoms of nerve compression from spinal stenosis can be location-specific:

 • Lumbar Stenosis: Often causes pain, numbness, or weakness in the lower back, buttocks, and legs.
 Walking or standing might exacerbate these symptoms.